Get insider access

 2.79 dB

-The HyperX Cloud Alpha have a very accurate bass range.
-They're able to reproduce more low-bass than the Astro A10 Gen 2, which is great if you prefer more thump and rumble in your audio.
+Their bass accuracy is excellent.
+They can reproduce more low bass than the Astro A10 Gen 2, which is great if you prefer more thump and rumble in your audio.
 That said, while almost the entire frequency range is even and flat, high-bass, which is responsible for warmth, is slightly overemphasized, which adds a bit of muddiness to the sound.
-It's also worth noting that since their bass delivery is sensitive to the quality of fit and seal you're able to achieve, the response here represents their average bass response and your experience may vary.
+This extra bass can help emphasize sound effects like footsteps.
+It's also worth noting that since their bass delivery is sensitive to the quality of fit and seal you can achieve, the response here represents their average bass response, and your experience may vary.

 9.1